-A universal anchor joint (Figure 4-53) is available on the #134 jib to provide a dead-end location for 2-part reeving from the jib point.
+A universal anchor joint (Figure 4-54) is available on the #134 jib to provide a dead-end location for 2-part reeving from the jib point.

-See Universal Anchor Joint on page 4-109 for a complete description of the universal anchor joint and for safety information.
+See Universal Anchor Joint for a complete description of the universal anchor joint and for safety information.